CalvinTomaschko/Euchre-with-CPU-opponents/README.md

 # Build Status

-Not yet finished
+In Progress

+EuchreInProgress.py is the file I'm currently working in

 # Built with

 Language: Python

-Editor: Jupyter Notebook
+Editor: Jupyter Notebook at first, transistioned to Visual Studio Code for the last half

 # Features